ibnuda/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-6.png)

-The final scenario is when we have non-empty trees on both sides.
-Unless the `left` is three times or more the size of the `right`, we can do the simple thing and create a new `Bin`

 Skenario akhir adalah kondisi dimana kita tidak mempunyai pohon yang tidak kosong pada kedua sisinya.
 Bila `left` tidak lebih dari tiga kali ukuran dari `right` kita hanya tinggal membuat sebuah `Bin`